mschnur/FastOctomap/README.md

+# Note: This repository was a class project.
+We never really got it working, so beware.

 # FastOctomap

 Just once, you'll need to extract the large data txt file, which can be done by running the script
 ```
 ./prepare_data_file.sh